-Cylinders can be bored up to the increase provided by the engine manufacturer for that model of engine.
-The increased piston must be original spare parts as provided by point .
+Cylinders can be bored up to the tolerances allowed by the engine manufacturer for that model of engine.
+Replacement parts must be original spare parts as available by the manufacturer.

 Substitution with non-original parts is allowed only in the following particulars: spark plug, cables, pipes of spark plug, electric wires, nuts and bolts, water pipes, clips, anodes, oil filters, and propellers.